May 9, 2019

 “The robot can essentially create a map without seeing its surroundings.
 This could be helpful in a situation when the robot might be searching for victims in a dark place – and it means one less sensor to add when we do give the robot the ability to see,” said Xinyan Deng, an associate professor of mechanical engineering at Purdue.

 The researchers will present their work on May 20 at the 2019 IEEE International Conference on Robotics and Automation in Montreal.
-A YouTube video is available at https://www.youtube.com/watch?v=jhl892dHqfA&feature=youtu.be.
+A video of the work is available via YouTube.

 Drones can’t be made infinitely smaller, due to the way conventional aerodynamics work.
 They wouldn’t be able to generate enough lift to support their weight.